Do Go On - 360 - Alan Turing & The Enigma

 Are you eating the box?

-Dave, you were very quick to pick who I was talking about.
+to pick who I was talking about.

-Yes, because I think I've put it up for the vote myself before
+Yes, because I think I've put it up for the vote myself before.

 Yeah, well, that's really interesting.

-Because people, like you say, you go through the hat.
+Because people, like you say, you go through the hat, there's a lot of suggestions.

-I put up four potential topics and this got 50-something percent of the vote.
+Well, I put this up, I put up four potential topics, and this got 50 something percent of the vote.

 Wow.